FOXHOUND27/data-engineering-bootcamp-sql-python/journal/Day_1.md

 ## ⚠️ Errors Faced

-- SQL Server error: invalid column name → fixed by checking table schema
+- SQL Server error: Used Double qoutes instead of single qoutes for my where clause and got an error
 - Python: forgot quotes in dictionary keys

 ## 🎯 Next Goal